ZebulonRouseFrantzich/opencode-athena/commands/athena-parallel.md

 >
 > This command describes **planned functionality** that is not yet available.
 The `athena_parallel` tool is a placeholder.
 This document describes the intended behavior for future implementation.

+## Git Operations Policy

+**⚠️ AUTOMATIC GIT OPERATIONS ARE PROHIBITED**

+You must NOT perform any git operations automatically:
+- ❌ Do NOT run `git commit` to save changes
+- ❌ Do NOT run `git push` to push to remote
+- ❌ Do NOT run `git checkout -b` or `git branch` to create branches
+- ❌ Do NOT run `git merge`, `git rebase`, or `git cherry-pick`
+- ❌ Do NOT run `gh pr create` or other GitHub CLI operations

+**Git operations are ONLY permitted if the user explicitly requests them.**

+When working on multiple stories in parallel, git operations become especially important to coordinate manually.
+Always ask the user before performing any git operations.

+---

 Execute multiple BMAD stories simultaneously using background agents for maximum throughput.

 ## Planned Behavior